pandey-alok/WeatherApp/README.md

-Sure, here's a sample `README.md` file you can use for your GitHub repository:

 # Weather App

 This is a simple weather app that displays weather data for a specified city.
 Users can search for a city by name and choose which weather data fields to display in the table.
 The app uses the OpenWeatherMap API to retrieve weather data.